 The Associate of Arts Oregon Transfer (AA/OT) degree provides an opportunity for the student to focus on any academic area of special interest.
 The Oregon University System (OUS) institutions and some private schools will accept the AA/OT as meeting their lower division, general education requirements.
 Students transferring with an AA/OT degree will have junior standing for registration purposes.
 The AA/OT does not necessarily meet specific institutional, departmental, or major requirements with regard to courses or grade point average.
-Students may transfer between 108 and 124 community college credits to four-year OUS institutions (30 of the last 45 credits must be completed at Southwestern).
+Students may transfer between 108 and 126 community college credits to four-year OUS institutions (30 of the last 45 credits must be completed at Southwestern).

-Guidelines for transferring into specific programs of study with the AA/OT are listed.
-The general education requirements for four-year institutions in the Oregon University System are also listed so that the student may, whenever possible, match his/her choices of courses in the Southwestern AA/OT to the recommendations of the institutions to which he/she might transfer.
+Guidelines for transferring into specific programs of study with the AA/OT are listed on pages 30-44.
+The general education requirements for four-year institutions in the Oregon University System are listed on pages 45-52 so that the student may, whenever possible, match his/her choices of courses in the Southwestern AA/OT to the recommendations of the institutions to which he/she might transfer.
 Students should plan carefully with the four-year institution to which they plan to transfer in order to meet individual institutional requirements.